aiphilos/docs/dev/plugin_dev.rst

  .. literalinclude:: ../shared/endpoints/POST_batch.txt

- Because of the time being, aiPhilos is only available in german, you will need to **replace {langauge} with 'de' (without the quotes) and {db} with the database name of your choice**.
+ Because for the time being, aiPhilos is only available in german, you will need to **replace {langauge} with 'de-de' (without the quotes) and {db} with the database name of your choice**.

  Database names do not need to be unique across users.